Himanshukr000/pyAPI-bot/README.md

         access_token = 'access token'
         access_token_secret = 'access token secret'
       ```
-    * While Creating the App twitter wwill ask about some things (short and long ones).
+    * While Creating the App twitter will ask about some things (short and long ones).
 So fill those out and you would               successfully create the App.

  ### Usage :
  You need to run sp_test.py and say the commands .